adeharo9/cpp-dotenv/README.md

 ## Grammar

-For the geeks, you can check the grammar I've implemented on the `grammar/dotenv.g4` file.
-Despite being written in an ANTLR4 fashion, I've implemented a simple recursive parser myself given the basic nature of the language.
-The parser and its methods are publicly available under the `dotenv::parser` class.
+For the geeks, you can check the grammars I've implemented on the `antlr/grammar/` directory.

 ## Known issues